Kunj-13/Recovery-Tracker/README.md

 - **Health Metrics Visualization:** We are committed to providing actionable insights into users' health by tracking mood and cravings.
 Managed by our **user_module.py**, the application allows users to input and visualize these health metrics.
 This functionality not only helps users track their daily well-being but also equips healthcare providers with data to make informed treatment decisions.

 - **Secure and Private User Management:** Our **admin_module.py** is designed to ensure robust security and privacy protections.
 It handles user registration and authentication, maintaining the confidentiality of personal data.
-This module is integral to fostering a secure environment where users feel comfortable sharing sensitive information.
+This module is essential to fostering a secure environment where users feel comfortable sharing sensitive information.

 - **Accessibility and Ease of Use:** The application is engineered to be accessible to all users, regardless of their tech-savviness.
 The **main.py** script provides a straightforward navigation system and clear instructions, making it easy for anyone to use the application without feeling overwhelmed.